Gary R. Simonds, M.D., Chief of Neurosurgery

 In 1995 Dr. Simonds left active duty military service and joined the neurosurgery service at Geisinger Medical Clinic and Janet Weiss Children's Hospital in Pennsylvania.
 The practice cared for thousands of patients with neurosurgical problems ranging from brain tumors, aneurysms, degenerative spines, severe head injuries, spina bifida, and much more.
 During his eight years at Geisinger, Dr. Simonds was very active in resident and medical student education, and made multiple national presentations.
 Many of his pediatric patients were featured as 'Miracle Children' in the Children's Miracle Network Telethon campaigns.
 He started a surgical epilepsy program, and a surgical chronic pain program, and expanded the center's capabilities in brain tumor surgery, functional neurosurgery, complex spine surgery, and skull base surgery.
 He also found the time to coach several youth soccer teams, and play on a team himself.

 A captivating and electrifying speaker, Dr. Simonds regularly gives talks and lectures to local staff physicians and residents of various specialties, nursing groups, community organizations, and students at Virginia Tech- Carilion School of Medicine, Virginia College of Osteopathic Medicine, and Jefferson College of Health Sciences .
 Dr. Simonds is also very active in national neurosurgical organizations, particularly the Council of State Neurosurgical Societies- an organization that focuses on the social and ethical aspects of neurosurgical practice.
+He is now very actively collaborating with researchers from VTCRI and Virginia Tech College of Neurosciences to help advance care of neurological diseases.
 He also serves on several Carilion committees focusing on the advancement of integrated quality medical care to the region.
 His competitive soccer days are over, but Dr. Simonds enjoys rowing and playing guitar and banjo in his free time.

 Through his years of training and professional practice at both prestigious and intensely busy institutions, Dr. Simonds has acquired a huge volume of clinical and operative experience.
 Known as a caring and down-to-earth physician, Dr. Simonds also carries tremendous neurosurgical expertise.
-Since training, Dr. Simonds has personally performed more than 10,000 procedures.
-There are very few neurosurgeons in the country who share Dr. Simond’s breadth and depth of surgical experience.
+Since training, Dr. Simonds has personally performed more than 12,000 procedures.
+There are very few neurosurgeons in the country who share Dr. Simonds’ breadth and depth of surgical experience.
 His subspecialty interests and expertise include pediatric neurosurgery, brain and spinal cord tumor surgery, and epilepsy surgery.
 He also has vast experience in the treatment of degenerative spine disease, spinal fractures, head injuries, and chronic pain.
 Dr. Simonds also has initiated multiple research projects to help advance the science of neurosurgery.
-In addition he is very interested in the ethical and human complexities of the field.